bluewitch/dwulf-manifesto/Blockchain.md

 # Blockchain and Crypto Currencies

+## OkBitcoiner
+First Steps, are the most important ones, keep the night and day divided.
+The seperation of church of the nation-state and state of your personal wealth.
+0
+Your eco-system of crypto should never become tainted or mapped to your personal identity, through KYC/AML mandates often required from centralized crypto exchanges.
+You should always consider DeFi options when trading the crypto holdings you control.

+If these proper first principled security protocols are not practiced, then your identity will be attached to your crypto wealth holdings and will be at best forever indexed and potentially targeted by hackers, collection agencies,  governments, tax authorities, and other bad actors.

+At worst, provide yet another permanent vector of attack for your identity.

 ## Bitcoin (BTC)
 1% HODL
 Think of it as having a key a bank safe in a vault, the difference is only you have the key to your safe and the bank has the keys to the vault which houses all the saves but not the key to your individual safe!